SMK Taman Tun Dr. Ismail: Curriculum

-Upon the completion of PT3, students will enter Form 4 or the “upper secondary” forms and they will study the Pure Science or Arts stream consisting of nine subjects until Form 5 before sitting for the Malaysian Certificate of Education (SPM) (Sijil Pelajaran Malaysia) examinations at the end of their Form 5 study period (usually in November).
-Students in the upper secondary have the option choosing from different “packages” of subjects depending on their Stream, interests, and PT3 results.
+Upon the completion of the exams, students will enter Form 4 or the upper secondary forms and they will study the Pure Science or Arts stream consisting of nine subjects until Form 5 before sitting for the Malaysian Certificate of Education (SPM) (Sijil Pelajaran Malaysia) examinations at the end of their Form 5 study period (usually in November).
+Students in the upper forms have the option choosing from different packages of subjects depending on their Stream, interests and PBS results.

 Subjects

-Different subjects are offered for Lower and Upper Secondary students.
+Different subjects are offered for lower and upper secondary students.

-Lower Secondary (Forms 1–3)
+Lower form (Forms 1–3)

-[1] Students must choose only one of the two options.